 The Hotel is now a part of The Bolles School.
 The Golf and Country Club remains San Jose Country Club.
 But what to do with the real estate office?

-Through the 1930's the old San Jose Estates Administration building was used as a gas station, and even as a casino.
-But in the late 30's Jesse Ball Dupont bought out the rest of the original group and offered the land and building to the Episcopal Church for the founding of a new congregation.
-In 1941, Grace Chapel (as it was first known) became an Episcopal Parish.
+Through the 1930s, the old San Jose Estates Administration building was used as a gas station, and even as a casino.
+But in the late 30s, Jesse Ball Dupont bought out the rest of the original group and offered the land and building to the Episcopal Church for the founding of a new congregation.
+In 1941, Grace Chapel (as it was originally known) became an Episcopal Parish.

 In 1950, Grace Chapel Parish launched the Day School, and some years later Grace Chapel changed its name to San Jose Episcopal because the term "Chapel" no longer accurately described the broad mission of the church.

 San Jose continues to grow and change, but many things remain constant.
 The commitment to love, service, and worship will never change.
-So come and be a part of San Jose's story as it unfolds into God's future.
+We welcome you to come join us as San Jose's story continues to unfold into God's future.